Standing Desk Productivity Guide: 5 Steps to Real Results

 The Standing Desk Optimization Framework: Your Implementation Protocol

-The Standing Desk Optimization Framework is a four-part system for using a standing desk in a way that maximizes real benefits while minimizing the mistakes that waste the investment.
+What we call the Standing Desk Optimization Framework is a four-part system we developed for using a standing desk in a way that maximizes real benefits while minimizing the mistakes that waste the investment.

 Part 1: Choose Your Starting Sit-Stand Ratio (30 Minutes Sitting, 20 Minutes Standing)